 Some hotels allow you to upgrade (sometimes for a fee) to an earlier check-in or a later check-out time, depending on availability.
 I’ve taken advantage of this perk several times, especially when I arrive very early in the morning or if I know that I’m leaving late.

-What to do when a late check-out is not possible
+What to do when a late check-out is not possible.

 If you forgot to request a late check-out in advance or your hotel is unable to grant one, you still have options.
 First, make sure to properly check-out.
 Then consider one of the following:

-Store your bags | Most hotels will store your luggage and allow you to pick it up long after checking out. |
+- Store your bags: Most hotels will store your luggage and allow you to pick it up long after checking out.
+Do this if you want to leave the hotel for more sightseeing and exploration.

-Enjoy the spa | If your hotel has a spa and you’re still allowed access, pampering is a great way to spend the final hours of your vacation. |
+- Enjoy the spa: If your hotel has a spa, consider pampering yourself.
+This is a great way to spend the final hours of your holiday.

-Go to the airport early | Most major airports are full of shops and restaurants and offer free Wi-Fi.
-If you have status, an airport lounge also is a cost-effective way to spend extra hours before your flight. |
+- Go to the airport early: Most major airports are full of shops and restaurants and offer free Wi-Fi, which makes them an easy place to spend your extra hours.

-How much to tip housekeeping?
+How much to tip housekeeping when checking out?

-Unite Here, a hospitality workers union in the United States and Canada, recommends tipping housekeeping staff a minimum of $5 per day.
 Ideally, you should leave a cash tip in a labeled envelope in your room each morning before leaving for the day.
 If you’re staying at a luxury hotel, or if you have more than three guests in the room, aim for $10 to $20 per day.

 I like to budget and plan for tipping before my trip so it’s a streamlined process.
 I’ll prepare the cash tips in envelopes (one for each night) and pack them in my luggage.
 That way, it’s as easy as taking the envelope out and placing it on the table before heading out of the hotel for the day.